+The flat felled seam is a flat, comfortable seam suitable for medium-weight fabrics and garments requiring maximum durability.
 A flat felled seam makes sportswear and casual wear look very professional and if you have an active little toddler running around, these seams are hardwearing and perfect for overalls and rompers.
 They are comfortable because the bulk of the seam is on the outside.

 The flat felled seam is ideal for denim and cotton fabrics but may be too bulky for heavier material.
-It is more difficult around curves and is best used on straight seams for beginners.
+If you look at your denim jeans or jackets, you will see lots of felled seams.

-Flat Felled Seam: Step by Step Video
+Flat Felled Seam - Video

 Here is a video I made to show you how easy it is to sew a flat felled seam.
 Subscribe to my YouTube channel for weekly sewing videos.

 Step 1 - Alter Seam Allowance

 Before you start, check your seam allowance width.
 It should be at least ½ inch (12mm) wide.
 Any less than this will result in a really narrow seam that will be hard to sew.